robertofreire-dev/Go/README.md

 this folder where go.mod lives and all subfolders belongs to module packagesandmoduleexample

-to use all Go files in the folder, use: go run .
+to use all Go files in the folder, use: go run . or use: go build

+## Variables, Values & Operators